-Students from the Early Years to grade 5 follow the literacy scheme of work set out in the English National Curriculum for Literacy in English, while Literacy in Arabic follows the Jordanian Ministry of Education guidelines.
+Students from the Early Years to Grade 5 follow the literacy scheme of work set out in the English National Curriculum for Literacy in English, while Literacy in Arabic follows the Jordanian Ministry of Education guidelines.
 This framework will be modified according to needs with work differentiated in response to ability and skill.
+In Secondary school, grade 6 to 12 follow the IBMYP and IBDP teaching and learning framework.